Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Layne Bowman
 Ethan Haynes - Resources, speficications for case, and PCB solution.
 Tucker Basham - Introduction and customer specifications for power/circuitry section.
-Matthew Vick- Back-end specifications, (I can do intro as well and restate the problem)
+Matthew Vick- Display solution, PCB specifications, High-level solution, and re-introduce the problem.
 Jacob Brewer - Specifications for the display also Ethical, Professional, and Standards Considerations section.